Family Geocaching Day

 December 14, 2022

-Winter 2026 Naturalist Workshops February Workshop: Tracking Basics Saturday, February 7, 9 - 11:30 am $20 / person Ages 14+ (minors must be accompanied by a registered adult) Learn how to identify animal tracks as well as signs like antler rubs, burrows, and scat to find out what animals are active in the area and gain insight into their hidden lives.
-This program will cover basic tracking techniques alongside track and sign identification and tips to help participants continue to build their tracking skills.
-Instructors: David Coats, Certified Tennessee Naturalist, Laura Smith, OHNS Staff Naturalist March Workshop: Beginning Birding Saturday, March 21, 8 - 10:30 am $20 / person Ages 14+ (minors must be accompanied by a registered adult) Get ready for spring migration with this introduction to bird watching and bird identification.
+Spring 2026 Naturalist Workshops March Workshop: Beginning Birding Saturday, March 21, 8 - 10:30 am $20 / person Ages 14+ (minors must be accompanied by a registered adult) Get ready for spring migration with this introduction to bird watching and bird identification.
 Learn the basics of bird identification by sight and sound using a field guide or digital app.
 This program will also discuss how to choose and use binoculars and how to share your findings with digital citizen science apps like eBird and iNaturalist.
 Bring binoculars!
 There will also be a limited number of binoculars to borrow.
 Participants are welcome to bring field guides or load a digital field guide like Sibley or Audubon on their smartphone.
-Instructor: Laura Smith, OHNS Staff Naturalist
+Instructor: Laura Smith, OHNS Staff Naturalist Into The Trees Saturday, May 30, 1 - 3:30 pm $20 / person Ages 14+ (minors must be accompanied by a registered adult) Trees are a crucial part of ecosystems all over the planet.
+The Standing People not only serve as food, housing, and oxygen producers for innumerable other species, they also have a hand in temperature and water control, soil creation, and many more functions you may never have thought about.
+You'll learn how to identify local tree species, and find out about their growth and reproduction, their many roles -- and hear about some secrets we're learning about their intelligence and communication!
+This workshop is part classroom and part field work, so bring your notebook AND your hiking boots.
+Get ready to make some new friends in the forest!
+Instructor: Dan DeFigio, Certified Tennessee Naturalist

 By Thomas Conner June 9, 2021